 We begin working with individuals while they are in prison, helping them prepare to re-enter the community by building life skills and overcoming problems with addiction.

-Resolana provides connections to resources and an intensive series of gender-specific classes to female offenders while they are still in custody as well as ongoing support once they are released.
+- Resolana - Resolana provides connections to resources and an intensive series of gender-specific classes to female offenders while they are still in custody in the Dallas County Jail as well as ongoing support once they are released.